cassandracomar/opencv-raw/README.md

 Compiling this package might be a little tricky at the moment since I've only had the chance to test it on my machine so far.
-First, you need to generate C wrappers for the version of OpenCV on your machine -- this repo holds the wrappers for OpenCV 2.4.6 only.
+First, you need to generate C wrappers for the version of OpenCV on your machine -- this repo holds the wrappers for OpenCV 3.0 (HEAD) only.
 You can generate these wrappers (and the corresponding Haskell bindings) via:

     ./setup.sh <path to opencv headers>